williamoberg/godot-dotnet-tools/README.md

 - <code>"godot-dotnet-tools.generateTasksFile"</code>

-- <code>godot-dotnet-tools.generateLaunchFile</code>
+- <code>"godot-dotnet-tools.generateLaunchFile"</code>

-- <code>godot-dotnet-tools.generateRulesetFile</code>
+- <code>"godot-dotnet-tools.generateRulesetFile"</code>

 All settings are set to <code>true</code> by default.

-To override these settings, you can add these settings to your <strong>settings.json</strong> file.
+To override these settings, you can add them to your <strong>settings.json</strong> file set them to false.